-FREN 204 Review Grammar and Composition (3) Prerequisite: FREN 203 or permission of department.
-An intensive review of major aspects of contemporary grammatical usage; training in comprehension and guided composition.
+FREN 204 French Grammar and Composition (3) Prerequisite: FREN 201 or FREN 202.
+Open to students who have completed 4 years (Level 4) of high school French.
+Intensive study of French grammar and composition.
 FREN 211 Intermediate Conversation (3) Not open to native speakers.
-Prerequisite: FREN 203 or permission of department.
+Prerequisite: FREN 201, FREN 202 or permission of department.
 Practice in spoken French with emphasis on contemporary French topics.

-FREN 240 Masterworks of French Literature in Translation (3) Major works of French literature from pre revolutionary France to the present.
+FREN 240 Masterworks of French Literature in Translation (3) Major works of French literature from pre-revolutionary France to the present.
 Emphasis on the individual in a social context.
 In English.